Data-Science-Center-UB/Python-Whisper-Audio-Transcription/README.md

 This repository provides hands-on, self-learning notebooks for building a Python workflow for speech-to-text and speaker-aware transcripts.
 It shows how to use OpenAI Whisper with [faster-whisper](https://github.com/SYSTRAN/faster-whisper), including [pyannote.audio](https://github.com/pyannote/pyannote-audio) for speaker diarization.

+You can use the materials in the GitHub repository to deliver a Whisper-based audio transcription workshop.
+All other workshop materials are published as an open educational resource [here](https://doi.org/10.5281/zenodo.18693970).

 The repository consists of:

 /Notebooks (Jupyter notebooks for preprocessing audio files and conducting transcription including speaker diarization) <br>